shubham88fru/interview_prep/Amazon/src/main/java/com/learning/lld/parkinglot/README.md

 - issues:
-  - Mulitple enter and exit? is this handled by concurrency? check the lld from edctv.
+  - Multiple enter and exit? is this handled by concurrency? check the lld from edctv.